tldr-pages/tldr/pages/linux/deborphan.md

 `deborphan --guess-all`

-- Consider that a package is orphaned when it is only recommended or suggested (but not required) by another package:
+- Find packages which are only recommended or suggested (but not required) by another package:

 `deborphan --nice-mode`